gjbex/Defensive_programming_and_debugging/docs/BugsAtRuntime/Verification/Compilers/icc_flags.md

 $ icc  -check-pointers=rw  -check-pointers-dangling=all  ...
 ~~~~

 To check for stack buffer overruns, the `icc`/`icpc` compilers provide a specific flags as well.
 The `-fstack-protector` enables overrun checks on some types of buffers, while `-fstack-protector-strong` will check for all types of buffers.
-Additioally, the `-fstack-protector-all` flag will ensure checks in all functions.
+Additionally, the `-fstack-protector-all` flag will ensure checks in all functions.

 ~~~~bash
 $ icpc -fstack-protector-strong -fstack-protector-all ...